daattali/beautiful-jekyll/_posts/2019-09-30-Logistic Regressions and Rare Events.md

                               Number Obs in Class 0 = 10
                               Number Obs in Class 1 = 20
                             then:
-                              W is drawn from discrete uniform with size = 10 (i.e. each observation has a 1/10 probability of being drawn)
+                              W is drawn from discrete uniform with size = 10 (i.e. each observation has 1/10 probability)

           These pairs (Z,W) create a new set of indices for our test dataset.